First & Last Frost Date by UK Postcode 2026

 Assessing the damage

 Do not rush to cut anything back immediately.
 Wait 24–48 hours for the full extent of the damage to become clear.
 Frost-damaged tissue will turn black, mushy or translucent, but it can take a day or two for the damage to show on woody stems and thicker growth.
-Water frosted plants gently in the morning to slow the thaw — rapid thawing in direct sunlight causes more cell damage than a gradual warm-up in shade.
+Water frosted plants gently in the morning to slow the thaw, as rapid thawing in direct sunlight causes more cell damage than a gradual warm-up in shade.

 Plants that usually recover